alirezakeshvari/alirezakeshvari/README.md

-- 🔭 I’m currently working on KONECT Group projects
+- 🔭 I’m contributing to frontend and backend for building web applications on KONECT Group.
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js and German.
 - 📫 How to reach me: <a href="mailto:alireza.kvri@gmail.com">alireza.kvri@gmail.com</a>

 <!--